lino-framework/lino/docs/dev/plugin_inheritance.rst

 For `fixtures` you must create one module for every fixture of the parent, and import at least `objects` from the parent fixture.
-For example the :mod:`lino_faggio.cal.fixtures` package contains a suite of one-line modules, one for each module in :mod:`lino.cal.fixtures`, each of which with just one `import` statement like this::
+For example the :mod:`lino_voga.cal.fixtures` package contains a suite of one-line modules, one for each module in :mod:`lino.cal.fixtures`, each of which with just one `import` statement like this::